sinatra/sinatra/CONTRIBUTING.md

    modify the `README.md` file to reflect that.
 Again, if you don't update the `README`, we have to, and this holds up acceptance.

-4. **Update the changelog (`CHANGES`):** The changelog helps give an overview of the changes that go into each release, and gives credit where credit is due.
-We make sure that the changelog is up to date before each release, and we always appreciate it when people make it easier to get the release out the door.
+4. **Update the change log (`CHANGES`):** The change log helps give an overview of the changes that go into each release, and gives credit where credit is due.
+We make sure that the change log is up to date before each release, and we always appreciate it when people make it easier to get the release out the door.